alansobchacki/odin-react-shopping-cart/README.md

 About
 -----

 This project was completed as part of [The Odin Project](https://www.theodinproject.com/) [React](https://www.theodinproject.com/paths/full-stack-javascript/courses/react) curriculum.
-It is the third and final project for completion of the React Course [3/3].
+It is the third and final project required for completion of the React Course [3/3].

 These were the project requirements: